aryanalavade/Breast-Cancer-Detection-with-ML-Models/README.md

 ### Unsupervised Learning Methods

-## Results and Discussion
+## Potential Results and Discussion

 ### Quantitative Metrics
 We plan to use standard metrics defined in the scikit-learn metrics documentation.
 Because this is a binary classification project (Benign vs. Malignant), and false negatives are clinically important, our evaluation prioritizes recall for the malignant class.

 #### Supervised Learning Evaluation (SVM and XGBoost)

-1. Recall (Malignant Class)
+1. Confusion Matrix: True Positives (TP), False Positives (FP), True Negatives (TN), False Negatives (FN)

-&emsp; Recall measures the proportion of actual malignant tumors correctly identified: Recall = TP / (TP + FN).
+2. Recall (Malignant Class): proportion of actual malignant tumors correctly identified: Recall = TP / (TP + FN).
 This is our primary metric because false negatives (malignant predicted as benign) are the most critical error.

-2. Precision (Malignant Class)

-&emsp; Precision measures the proportion of predicted malignant tumors that are truly malignant: Precision = TP / (TP + FP).
+2. Precision (Malignant Class): proportion of predicted malignant tumors that are truly malignant: Precision = TP / (TP + FP).

-3. F1-Score

-&emsp; The F1-score is the harmonic mean of precision and recall: F1 = 2 * (Precision * Recall) / (Precision + Recall)
+3. F1-Score: harmonic mean of precision and recall: F1 = 2 * (Precision * Recall) / (Precision + Recall)

-4. ROC-AUC

-&emsp; The Receiver Operating Characteristic Area Under the Curve (ROC-AUC) for comparing SVM and XGBoost.
+4. Receiver Operating Characteristic Area Under the Curve (ROC-AUC) for comparing SVM and XGBoost.

-5. Balanced Accuracy

-&emsp; Balanced accuracy accounts for class imbalance by averaging recall across classes.
-This prevents inflated performance estimates from majority-class dominance.
+5. Balanced Accuracy: accounts for class imbalance by averaging recall across classes, preventing inflated performance estimates from majority-class dominance.

-6. Confusion Matrix
-- True Positives (TP)
-- False Positives (FP)
-- True Negatives (TN)
-- False Negatives (FN)

-&emsp; Specifically for minimizing false negatives.

 #### Unsupervised Learning Evaluation (K-Means)

-1. Adjusted Rand Index (ARI)

-&emsp; Measures similarity between clustering assignments and ground truth labels, adjusted for chance.
+1. Adjusted Rand Index (ARI): measures how well clusters align with true benign and malignant labels, adjusted for chance.

-2. Normalized Mutual Information (NMI)
+2. Normalized Mutual Information (NMI): measures how much diagnostic information (benign vs. malignant) is captured by the clusters.

-&emsp; Measures shared information between cluster assignments and true labels.

-4. Silhouette Score

-&emsp; Measures internal cluster cohesion and separation without using ground truth labels.
+3. Silhouette Score: evaluates cluster separation and cohesion to determine whether tumors form distinct groups in feature space without using labels.

-5. Model Generalization
-- Cross-validation mean score
-- Cross-validation standard deviation
-- Training vs. validation performance gap
+4. Model Generalization: cross-validation mean, standard deviation, and training–validation gap are reported to ensure clustering stability and avoid overfitting.

+These measures ensure that clustering structure is stable across data splits and not driven by random variation.

 ### Project Goals